uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/algorithms.md

 Often you can get away with describing a process just using some sort of informal instructions using natural language; for example, an informal instruction in a non computing context might be
 "please get me a glass of water".
 A human can understand what this means and can figure out how to accomplish this task by thinking, but a computer would have no idea how to do this!

+Here is a glossary link being used in a sentence {glossary-link term="algorithm"}algorithms{glossary-link end}!